open-feature/playground/README.md

 This means that the provider you've select either doesn't support client-side (see [what's in the demo](#whats-in-the-demo) section) or it's not working properly.
 Ensure you've correctly configured the respective client-side provider, including the credentials.
-The `fib-algo` flag is server-side, and supported in all providers.